MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service-with-database/includes/setup.md

-In this unit, understand the sample application and Visual Studio code extensions.
+In this unit, set up your local environment with the sample application and Visual Studio code extension.

 ## Required development tools